We use some essential cookies to make this website work.

 The concept encourages greater use of mixed-species stands and a wider variety of stand structures.
 It also promotes better use of site adapted species and natural regeneration.

-We are currently designing management tools which will help practitioners to use FDTs to diversify their forests and increase resilience.
+We have developed management tools which will help practitioners to use FDTs to diversify their forests and increase resilience.

-FDTs will be used by policy makers, planners and forest managers aiming to increase the diversity of their forests.
+FDTs can be used by policymakers, planners and forest managers aiming to increase the diversity of their forests.

 The FDT concept is described by: